LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 --------------------------------------------------------------------------------
 ```

 Now, neither the compiler nor the analyzer report any unused value.
 Our work here is done.

 ### Single compilation unit with interface

-This example illustrates a simple case of a compilation unit with `.mli` and
-without any external use.
-This is the same as the previous example with an extra interface.
+This example is the same as the previous example, with an explicit `.mli`.
+Although an interface is provided, all the uses remain inside the same
+compilation unit.

 The reference files for this example are
 [`hello_world.mli`](./hello_world/hello_world.mli) and
 [`hello_world.ml`](./hello_world/hello_world.ml)

-The compilation command to produce the `hello_world.cmi` and `hello_world.cmt` is :
+The compilation command to produce `hello_world.cmi` and `hello_world.cmt` is :
 ```
 ocamlopt -bin-annot hello_world.mli hello_world.ml
 ```